fizalihsan/fizalihsan.github.io/source/softskills/engineering_manager_interview.md

 ### Performance management

+There are 2 categories of questions:
+- __Structure and process__
+    - Methods for tracking and improving performance, such as career ladders, annual performance reviews, and performance improvement plans.
+- __Handling difficult situations__
+    - Experience navigating challenging scenarios, such as letting a team member go or explaining why someone didn't receive a promotion.

+- __What is your process for monitoring and improving team's performance?__
 - __Tell me about a few people on your team and the career development plans you created with them.__
+- __How do you identify signs of poor performance?__
 - __How do you deal with an underperforming employee?__
 - __Have you ever promoted anyone?
 Describe the process.__
 - __How would you describe your role in coaching and career development?__